by Jeff Blakley

 Early in Homestead history, the African-American workers on the railroad lived in shacks on the east side of the railroad tracks.
 Soon enough, public sentiment forced the F.E.C. to move their shanties to the west side of the track and by 1911, with Nelson’s Addition, they were moved even further south and west.

 There is a myth, which may have originated with Jean Taylor, that states that Mark Lawrence McClain, a Bahamian worker on the F.E.C.
 Railroad, homesteaded 160 acres in southwest Homestead and created McClain’s Addition in 1927.
 This is not true – the plat was recorded on March 3, 1913.
-McClain, who was born in 1831, probably in North Carolina, was a mulatto whose father was from Northern Ireland and whose mother was born in North Carolina.
+The names given on the plat are L. McClain and Rebecca, his wife.
+McClain, who was born in North Carolina in either 1846 or 1831, depending on which census you view, was a mulatto whose father was from Northern Ireland and whose mother was born in North Carolina.
 As I stated at the beginning of this article, researching African-American history is difficult at best.
-Among the few records (other than the plat of McClain’s Addition) I was able to find that mention Lawrence McClain is the 1930 census of Homestead.
-In that document, he was shown as widowed, 99 years old and living on Eckman (now Roberts) Road north of Avocado.
+Among the few records (other than the plat of McClain’s Addition) I was able to find that mention McClain are the 1920 and 1930 censuses of Homestead.
+In the 1920 census, Elmer McClain, 64 and his wife Rebecca may have lived in the Florida City area.
+In the 1930 census, however, Lawrence was shown as widowed, 99 years old and living on Eckman (now Roberts) Road north of Avocado.
 He also appears on the delinquent tax lists of 1917, 1918 and 1920, published in the Homestead Enterprise.
 Delinquent tax lists were published in the year after the tax was due, giving the owners public notice that their property would be sold at public auction to satisfy the tax due.
 On the 1917 list, McClain owed taxes on 33 out of the 48 lots in his subdivision.
 On the 1918 list, he owed taxes on 31 while on the 1920 list, he only owed taxes on 7.
 He clearly was doing better every year.